2022: Sadie Eckert (Nebraska)

 Hannah was nominated by her coach for her excellent classroom and club involvement coupled with exceptional contributions to her community.
 The scholarship committee agreed, saying, “One of the applicants stands out as perfect to receive the Sarah Weinberg LifeSmarts Memorial Scholarship in 2020 because she seems to be all about service to her community.”
 Hannah has written successful grants on behalf of local nonprofits, made numerous Safety Smart presentations to younger students, and been active in a number of local events and initiatives.

-The National Consumers League, along with the parents of Sarah Weinberg, congratulates Hannah!
+LifeSmarts and the staff of the National Consumers League, along with the parents of Sarah Weinberg, congratulates Hannah!

 2019: Everett Charles (Tennessee)